All Episodes

 They don't know that there are two of them that are being bought.

-I mean it's just it's just it's just funny.
+I mean, it's just, it's just, it's just funny.

 So here's the deal.

-We're talking about the Boeing 747-8.
+As it's currently understood, we're talking about the Boeing 747-8.

 That is the largest version of the Boeing 747.